On the Dynamical Instability of Monatomic Fluid Spheres in (N+1)-Dimensional Spacetime: discussions and implications

-Suppose the space dimension reshuffling is a random process as collapsing matter into a BH in a universe of arbitrary space dimension $N$.
-When the collapsing matter is squeezed down to the Planck scale (near the classical BH singularity), it would emerge to a new universe with different space dimensions.
+Suppose the space dimension reshuffling is a random process as collapsing matter into a black hole in a universe of arbitrary space dimension $N$.
+When the collapsing matter is squeezed down to the Planck scale (near the classical black hole singularity), it would emerge to a new universe with different space dimensions.
 The change of spacetime dimensions through phase transition near Planck scale might require some unknown theory of quantum gravity or string theory~\cite{Brandenberger:1988aj,Greene:2012sa}.
 Some inflation models that predict parts of exponentially large size having different dimensionalities~\cite{Linde:1988yp} might provide an alternative mechanism.
-This process will repeat again and again until the new-born universe is just (3+1)-dimensional, which is stable but not too stable for the pristine gas in it to form complicated structures, including both BHs and stars.
-In any higher dimensions $N>3$, it is to too easy for matter to collapse into BHs; in (2+1), there is no way to form BHs from self-gravitating fluid without external agents---\emph{Both are too barren to have complex structures.}
+This process will repeat again and again until the new-born universe is just (3+1)-dimensional, which is stable but not too stable for the pristine gas in it to form complicated structures, including both black holes and stars.
+In any higher dimensions $N>3$, it is to too easy for matter to collapse into black holes; and in (2+1), there is no way to form black holes from self-gravitating fluid without external agents---\emph{Both are too barren to have complex structures.}